AsynchronousAI/cobalt/README.md

 - `make`
 This will result in 2 files in the lxx folder, lxx and lxxc.
 You can test the shell using `./lxx` and try some code then install it to your PATH/$PATH.
-### Other options
-- `make install` - Installs the executables to PATH/$PATH and creates library paths
 ### End result
-- `lxx` executable in the cwd for the shell and interpreter
+- `lxx` executable in the cwd for the shell, interpreter, and bytecode interpreter
 - `lxxc` executable in the cwd for compiling to bytecode
 - `lxxjit` executable in the cwd for JIT compiling
+- `lua-lxx` executable for compiling Lua to LXX.
 - If you chose to move them to the PATH/$PATH they will be there instead of the dist folder
-### Building lua-lxx
-- `cmake .`
-- `make lua-lxx`
-- `cd lxx-1.0.0/lua-lxx`
-In that folder you should see a lua-lxx executable, you can use it like this:
-- `./lua-lxx myfile.lua -o myfile.lxx`

 ## Credits
 - Lua (Ljs Starting point)